utakatano/training-hubot-slack/README.md

 ## Setup

+1. move into `app/myhubot` directory and run `npm install`.

-When you use this repository with Docker and Docker Compose,
+2. When you use this repository with Docker and Docker Compose,
 please create `env-variables.env` to define environment variables.
 Then it is load by starting the container.